bedstitest/handin_02_changeBox/docs/Journal.md

 ### Class diagram
 ![class diagram](figs/classDiagram.svg)

-- We have created interfaces to all depenencies to ensure that the two control classes can be tested
+- We have created interfaces to all dependencies to ensure that the two control classes can be tested
 - We discussed whether the class Door should have two seperate events.
 We ended up with two different events to ensure that the two events are easily distinguishable.
-The same could probably have been acomlished with one event containing an additional property.
+The same could probably have been accomplished with one event containing an additional property.
 - All peripheral classes, `Door`, `Display`, `RfidReader`, `LogFile`, `UsbCharger` were made in simulated versions, to make the system testable.
-- We chose deviate as little as possible from the design sketch in the assignment description to be able to focus as much as possible on testing rather than development.
+- We chose to deviate as little as possible from the design sketch in the assignment description to be able to focus as much as possible on testing rather than development.

 ### Sequence diagram
 The sequence diagram from the assignment description was followed.
 We did not create a new one.